LorenaSol/Effects-of-Music/README.md

    * Growth

 # Music's Affect on Humans
-   ##Brain##-  There have been studies that show an increase in brain growth.
+   ##Brain-  There have been studies that show an increase in brain growth.
 Music has shown an increase n memorization as well.

    **Mood**- Different genres of music affect a person's mood.